 Alireza Shahbabaie: We describe a new method of neuronavigated electrode placement for focal tDCS, that considers the head anatomy of individual study participants.
 We want to answer the question whether neuronavigated placement of tDCS electrodes results in superior placement accuracy compared to traditional placement methods, and whether this superior accuracy improves the behavioral and neural effects of the stimulation.

 What are the most recent developments in your field of research?

+Enter author name: Click here if you choose this question.
+Please write in a style that you will be comfortable memorizing and speaking aloud.
+Limit length to 50 or fewer words.

 What technologies are currently used to advance research in your field?

+Enter author name: Click here if you choose this question.
+Please write in a style that you will be comfortable memorizing and speaking aloud.
+Limit length to 50 or fewer words.

 What are the current experimental challenges?